boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 ![Data button](/static/assets/visualizing-data/visualization-widgets/images/databutton.png)

-3. Click the `CREATE NEW` button to launch a new connection from the connection type panel.
+3. Click the `CREATE NEW` button to initiate a new connection from the connection type panel.

 ![Data source button](/static/assets/visualizing-data/visualization-widgets/images/datasourcebutton.png)

-4. In the connection type panel, click any one (Here, the `Microsoft Excel` Connection type is selected for demonstration) of the listed connection type button shown.
+4. In the connection type panel, click on any one of the listed connection type buttons (Here, the `Microsoft Excel` Connection type is selected for demonstration).

 ![Data source list](/static/assets/visualizing-data/visualization-widgets/images/datasourcelist.png)

-5. In the `NEW DATA SOURCE` configuration panel, fill the connection type and related details.
+5. In the `NEW DATA SOURCE` configuration panel, fill out the connection type and related details.
 Click the `Connect` button.

 ![Connect button](/static/assets/visualizing-data/visualization-widgets/images/connectbutton.png)

-6. Drag your preferred table or view from the left pane from the data design view, click the `Save` button.
+6. Drag your preferred table or view from the left pane in the data design view, then click the `Save` button.

 ![Virtual table](/static/assets/visualizing-data/visualization-widgets/images/virtualtable.png)

-7. Click the `Properties` button in the configuration panel, property pane opens.
+7. Click the `Properties` button in the configuration panel, and the property pane will open.
 Now, switch to the `ASSIGN DATA` tab.

 ![Designer properties](/static/assets/visualizing-data/visualization-widgets/images/designerpropertiesbutton.png)

 ![Assign data](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/assign-data.png)

-8. The `ASSIGN DATA` tab will be opened with the available measures and dimensions from the connected data source.
+8. The `ASSIGN DATA` tab will be opened, displaying the available measures and dimensions from the connected data source.

 ![Chart data](/static/assets/visualizing-data/visualization-widgets/images/assign-data-section.png)

-9. You can add the required data from the `Measures` and `Dimensions` into the required field.
+9. You can add the necessary data from the `Measures` and `Dimensions` into the designated field.

 #### Adding Value(s)